Anger Management Counseling Certification

 THE OBJECTIVES OF THE ANGER MANAGEMENT SPECIALIST CERTIFICATION PROGRAM ARE:

-- Provide a high quality program of Certification for professionals and para-professionals practicing as Anger Management Specialists (counselors, consultants, practitioners).
+- Provide a high quality program of Certification for professionals and para-professionals practicing as Anger Management Counselors and Specialists (counselors, consultants, practitioners).

 - Provide society with a mechanism to ascertain the appropriate education, skills, knowledge and experience required by those who offer such services.

-- Establish quality standards and requirements for the recertification of its credentialed members, attesting to ongoing education and skill attainment in the practice specialty of anger management.
+- Establish quality standards and requirements for the recertification of its credentialed members, attesting to ongoing education and skill attainment in the practice specialty of anger management counseling.

-- Provide a comprehensive program of approvals for continuing education, seminars, offerings, independent study, and other related educational activities, to ensure high quality standards are met and that such programs are of value to those practicing anger management consulting.
+- Provide a comprehensive program of approvals for continuing education, seminars, offerings, independent study, and other related educational activities, to ensure high quality standards are met and that such programs are of value to those practicing anger management counseling and anger management consulting and education.

 Certified Anger Management Specialist- requires attainment and/or verification of the following certification criteria:

-2. Prerequisite for all Applicants for Certification: applicants/candidates for certification must meet one of the following prerequisites to enter the program: is a licensed health care professional with a current and active license to practice, holds at a minimum an undergraduate degree in any of the following areas; psychology, counseling psychology, human services, sociology, religious studies, behavioral health, social services, crisis intervention, expressive art therapy, grief/bereavement, hypnotherapy, public health, holistic health, health coaching, or a similar related health care practice field.
+- Holds at a minimum an undergraduate degree in any of the following areas; psychology, counseling psychology, human services, sociology, religious studies, behavioral health, social services, crisis intervention, expressive art therapy, grief/bereavement, hypnotherapy, public health, holistic health, health coaching, or a similar related health care practice field or currently practicing as an anger management counselor.

 If you would like to find out if you meet the qualifications for this certification program.
 Please submit an Inquiry Form at the following link: Access Here.